-The development of the walking and cycling network, as well as the development of high-quality public transport across the GDA would foster the development of Dublin's urban villages and other towns, as well as maintaining and enhancing the role of Dublin City Centre.
-This placemaking approach would contribute to an enhanced urban environment.
+The development of the walking and cycling network, as well as the development of high-quality public transport across the GDA, including the reallocation of roadspace from private car to sustainable modes, will foster the development of Dublin's urban villages and other towns, as well as maintaining and enhancing the role of Dublin City Centre.
+This placemaking approach will contribute to an enhanced urban environment.